YirenZzz/ECE496Capstone/README.md

 ## Software
 ### Data Preprocessing
 The raw EEG data is in edf file format and consisted of an Annotated dataset and a PSG dataset.
-We converted the PSG.edf into multiple 30s segments with a 256Hz sampling as the input x, the data in corresponding Annotation.edf as label y.
-After encoding and removing any dirty data, the processed data were saved in npz file format.
-The npz files were then stored in ```Software/data/{cetain_channel}/``` directory.
+We converted the PSG.edf into multiple 30s segments with a 256Hz sampling as the input x, the data in the corresponding Annotation.edf as label y.
+After encoding and removing any dirty data(including data with label of ?), the processed data were saved in npz file format and were then stored in ```Software/data/{cetain_channel}/``` directory.

 ### Model Building and Training
 The model was built and trained using a concatenation of CNNs and BiLSTM.